by Eric Hinson

 Creating content is something that most businesses do, but it’s often considered one of the least scalable activities.
 In fact, some argue that it shouldn’t be done in mass.
 No matter what side of the fence you’re on, there may be a few ways to preserve your voice while taking a lot off your to-do list.

-Key stat: Content marketing costs 62 percent less than traditional marketing and generates almost 300 percent more leads.
+Key stat: In an effort to scale up marketing, content marketing costs 62 percent less than traditional marketing and generates almost 300 percent more leads.
 (Source: Demand Metric)

 Here how to make your content work harder, so you don’t have to: